 Navigating WC Online

 WC Online can present a challenge to even the most seasoned of tutors.
-As we strive to keep detailed > records of our appointments in order to observe trends, correctly completing each client report form > is vital.
-Therefore, we compiled a list of the issues we encountered when we were first getting used > to WC Online.
-Who hasn’t accidentally made an appointment with themselves and seen the dreaded > yellow box?
-This hyperlink guide provides a quick way to navigate a large amount of information. > Click and download the guide to make sure the hyperlinks work. > > In our center, there are certain assignments we see repeatedly over the course of each semester.
-I > designed quick refresher Power Points and worked with Phillip to create brief videos reminding > tutors of the main aspects of these assignments.
-We have completed three videos so far, and more are > currently in production.
-With an eye to the semester schedule and when certain types of assignments > will be due, I share a link to a “Need to Know” video one week before I anticipate encountering an > assignment in the center.
+As we strive to keep detailed records of our appointments in order to observe trends, correctly completing each client report form is vital.
+Therefore, we compiled a list of the issues we encountered when we were first getting used to WC Online.
+Who hasn’t accidentally made an appointment with themselves and seen the dreaded yellow box?
+This hyperlink guide provides a quick way to navigate a large amount of information.
+Click and download the guide to make sure the hyperlinks work.

+When I worked at WCC, there were certain assignments we saw repeatedly over the course of each semester.
+I designed quick refresher Power Points and worked with Phillip to create brief videos reminding tutors of the main aspects of these assignments.
+With an eye to the semester schedule and when certain types of assignments will be due, I shared a link to a “Need to Know” video one week before I anticipated encountering an assignment in the center.

 At APU, we work with a broad range of undergraduate, graduate, and professional students.
 Inspired by the “Need to Know” series, I am currently working with the professional writing coaches to create a “5 Things to Know” series.
 Each video introduces new staff members to 5 key features about writing in a specific discipline.
 Click on the video to watch Tori introduce 5 things all coaches should know about writing in the field of music.